reasons to adopt a pet

-Every current pet owner at some point officially decided that they were going to get a pet.
-It typically takes some time to get to this point, as bringing a pet into your family is a large commitment that shouldn’t be taken lightly.
+Bringing a pet into your family is a big commitment that shouldn’t be taken lightly.
 You’re taking responsibility for another life!
 You should be certain that you and your family are ready for that responsibility, especially if it’s a puppy or kitten, which requires more time and attention to satisfy their growing needs.

 Once you’ve decided you’re ready for a pet, the next step is to figure out where you’re going to get one and what you plan on getting.
 Let’s say you decide that you’re ready to welcome a nice, loving dog into your home.
-It then really comes down to two options at this point: you can either adopt a dog or you can buy one.
+It then comes down to two options: you can either adopt a dog or buy one.

 When it comes to adopting, the first place you’ll want to look is your local shelter.
-There should be plenty of shelters around your area that would be more than happy to have you adopt one of their animals.
-On the other hand, if you were to decide to buy one, you could go to one of many pet stores or buy from a breeder if you have a specific breed in mind.
+There should be plenty of shelters in your area that would be more than happy to have you adopt one of their animals.
+On the other hand, if you were to decide to buy one, you could go to a breeder if you have a specific breed in mind.

 The Pet Adoption Process